 Make sure you visit the church of St. John (Agios Ioannis) at Kolona, at 70 Evripidou St., which was built atop an ancient sanctuary of Asclepios, the ancient Greek deity of medicine and healing.
 Founded in 565 AD, this little church may be the oldest christian church in Athens.
 Underneath its foundations flows the ancient river of Eridanos, and several wells are known to have been created through time to deposit this precious commodity.

 Dozens of stores with tools for all trades and clothing for all purposes.
 On 32, Athinas St. check out the Spyros Syllas store with utensils of all sorts carved in wood.

 In the area around the Central Market you will also find small restaurants with fresh -from the market- food, attracting Athenians especially after midnight.

 Coffee | Pastry | Snacks

 There is a small grove on the Varvakeios Square across the street which is now landscaped, with several cafes, and offers an opportunity to take a break from the frenzy of the market.

-Miran: A tradition of 90 years It started with the craving and passion of Miran Kourounlian, from Caesarea in Cappadocia, who started in 1915 in Constantinople and from there to the island of Chios, and then to Palea Kokkinia.
+Miran: A century-long tradition It started with the craving and passion of Miran Kourounlian, from Caesarea in Cappadocia, who started in 1915 in Constantinople and from there to the island of Chios, and then to Palea Kokkinia.
 Today, the store is at 45 Evripidou St., off Athinas Street, selling pastourma (seasoned beef/camel meat), soujouk (seasoned beef meat in sausage form) and all sorts of meat and cheese varieties.
 Visit them at the store or at www.miran.gr.